CloudLabsAI-Azure/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 2.md

     ![](./media/24-07-2024(51).png)

-    > **Note**: If you encounter any errors while opening the web app, restart the web app, wait for 2-3 minutes, and then try again.
+    > **Note:** If you encounter any errors while opening the web app, restart the web app, wait for 2-3 minutes, and then try again.

 1. After the cold-start delay while your app's Docker image loads and starts, you'll see a page like the following image: